 Is this technology safe for human therapeutic use?

-It is important to recognize that NeuroEM’s technology is being utilized in a specialized head device that utilizes many unique electromagnetic emitters.
+It is important to recognize that NeuroEM’s bioengineering technology is being utilized in a specialized head device that has many unique electromagnetic emitters.
 The result is full brain treatment that, although complying with FDA/FCC regulations, delivers global electromagnetic treatment to the human brain.
 Although NeuroEM’s Generation 1 (Gen1) MemorEM devices were utilized in its Pilot clinical trial in AD subjects, the company’s new Gen2 MemorEM devices are being utilized in ensuing AD clinical trials.